How to Growth Hack Your Resume

 Apply for jobs like you’re growing a tech startupPublished on

 Searching for jobs really does suck.
-I’ve worked on products for a small handful of recruitment startups — Presumi and Sumry being the most prominent two — so I’ve seen firsthand the gruelling work that goes into a résumé, just so a job seeker has a glimmer of hope to get their foot in the door.
+I’ve led products at a handful of recruitment start — Presumi and Sumry being the most prominent two — so I’ve seen firsthand the gruelling work that goes into a résumé, just so a job seeker has a glimmer of hope to get their foot in the door.

-But on the other hand, as an Entrepreneur, I’ve seen how small companies with scarce resources and big dreams manage to seal partnerships and effectively grow using incredibly simple methods.
-I’ve found that these same methods can solve a large chunk of the problems job seekers experience.
+But on the other hand, as an entrepreneur, I’ve seen how small companies with scarce resources and big dreams manage to seal partnerships and effectively grow using incredibly simple methods.
+I’ve found that these same methods can solve a large chunk of the problems that job seekers experience.